iranzo/blogpost/ztp.md

 ### Spoke cluster deployment

-To achieve this part we need to ensure (again) that the Hub cluster it's based on IPI and has the metal3 pods, to validate, just execute the following command, if the output it's empty, this process will follow the manual way of work if not, the process will follow is the real ZTP.
+To achieve this part we need to ensure (again) that the Hub cluster it's based on IPI and has the Metal³ pods.

+To validate just execute the following command, if the output it's empty, this process will follow the manual approach, if not, the process to follow will be the real ZTP.

 ```sh
 oc get pod -A | grep metal3